 Knowing this, it’s important to organize your content in a way that emphasizes your most important points.
 Paragraphs have the effect of organizing thoughts into easily digestible chunks, and headers make the structure and progression of an article crystal clear, even to a scanner.

 Over half of all page views get less than 15 seconds of attention regardless of page length, and NewsCred reports that average readers spend about 37 seconds on an article.
 Therefore, your headers must be short—around 4-5 words long—and they must guide a user through your writing in a logical way.
 If you have to make a reader work hard to find what they’re looking for, they’ll likely take their attention elsewhere.

 4: Using paragraphs that are too long

 Web paragraphs should be shorter than print paragraphs.
-I advise keeping your web paragraphs between 2-4 sentences.
+I advise keeping your website content paragraphs between 2-4 sentences.
 A general rule is that online, your paragraphs should look easy to read.
 That has the effect of making them appear inviting, no matter if they’re viewed on a desktop, tablet, or smartphone.
 Research shows that about 43% of users skim blog posts, so what you write should be easily skimmable.

 Some web writers take this idea a step too far and treat each individual sentence as a new paragraph, leading to articles that look like this:

 Think about the last article or text that you read.
 Did it have well-formatted paragraphs or walls of text?
 Done correctly, paragraphs help to invite readers into your content.